-When you are on a tight schedule or you don’t have the ability to manually transport your goods, you can still get your packages in the mail.
+When you are on a tight schedule or you do not have the ability to manually transport your goods, you can still get your packages in the mail.
 USPS offers a service that comes directly to your front door to pick up as many packages as you need to ship.

 What USPS packages are eligible for package pickup?